-Northeast Wisconsin Technical College (NWTC) is in the initial stages of the new program development process for a Laboratory Science Technician associate degree.
+Northeast Wisconsin Technical College (NWTC) is in the initial stages of the new program Normeast Wisconsin Fermical College (NWTC) is in the initial stages of the new program development process for a Laboratory Science Technician associate degree.
 I am writing to ask for your assistance as we prepare for submission to the Wisconsin Technical College System Board.
-As you know, during the Concept Review part of the process, any district with a similar or same programs are contacted to ascertain information.
-This latter serves as formal request for information, you can share (continuous) and the programs are contacted to ascertain information. request for information you can share (enrollments, placement rates, capital expenses)
+As you know, during the Concept Review part of the process, district with a similar or same programs are contacted to ascertain information.
+This letter serves as formal request for information you can share (enrollments, placement rates, capital expenses).

-I truly appreciate any information you can provide by either forwarding your feedback to me or my staff as listed below.
+I truly appreciate any information you can provide by either forwarding your feadback to me or my staff as listed below.
 Anyone of us would be happy to discuss the details of NWTC proposed program and learn about your experience with your own program.

-- Michaeline Schmit, Dean, General Studies, 920-498-7106, michaeline.schmit@nwtc.odu - Matt Petersen, Associate Dean, General Studies, 920-498-7155, matthew.petersen@nwtc.edu.
+- Michaeline Schmit, Dean, General Studies, 920-498-7106, michaeline.schmit@nwtc.cdu - Matt Petersen, Associate Dean, General Studies, 920-498-7155. matthew.petersen@nwtc.edu.

 NWTC intends to file this documentation with the WTCS Office on July 17, 2015.
-We will gladly incorporate any feedback you have on the topics outlined above.
-If you have any questions or concerns, please do not hesitate to contact me directly at 920-498-5478 or lori.suddick@nwlc.edu.
+We will gladly incorporate any foodback you have on the topics outlined above.
+If you have any questions or concerns, please do not hesitate to contact me directly at 920-498-5478 or lori.suddick@nwtc.edu.